 BHA gets rid of the dead skin cells and exfoliates deep down resulting in smaller looking pores with less bumps and less texture.

-19. On the days we you are not exfoliating, you can use a Retinol.
+23. On the days when you are not exfoliating, you can use a Retinol.
 You can use AHA/BHA/PHA and Retinol in the same routine if your skin likes it.

 Somewhat similar to Glycolic acid in the sense that it dissolves dead skin cells off the face but it's the most gentle of the exfoliants making it ideal for really sensitive skin.

 26. Retinol has the most research backing it up with its benefits.
 Retinol is great for repairing deep damage within the skin if you have acne scars, fine lines, aging, dark spots, post inflammation hyperpigmentation, scarring or other problems.
 Retinol will help resolve those issues.